 It is also not an alternative to travel insurance as it only covers medically necessary services.

 - Comprehensive general information about the EHIC is available from the EU Commission website

 Note: Third-country nationals (from outside the EU/EEA) resident in the EU and holding an EHIC cannot use their EHIC in Norway, Liechtenstein or Switzerland.
 In Iceland, non EU/EEA nationals are only covered for emergency treatment.
 Holders of an EHIC in Denmark will only be eligible for free treatment in a public hospital in the event of:

-- a sudden illness
+- A sudden illness

-- an unexpected aggravation of a chronic condition
+- An unexpected aggravation of a chronic condition

-- an emergency
+- An emergency

+Cards are issued by the institution that provides health insurance in the country of residence.
 The only personal information on the EHIC is the card holder's surname and first name, personal identification number and date of birth.
 The card does not contain medical data.
 It contains the same information in all countries where it is issued.